Categories

 Using PowerShell to manage SharePoint Online offers several benefits, such as:

-To manage SharePoint Online using PowerShell, you can use the SharePoint Online Management Shell module or the Office 365 SharePoint Online Management Shell module.
+To manage SharePoint Online using PowerShell, you can use the SharePoint Online Management Shell module or the My Office 24/7 SharePoint Online Management Shell module.
 These modules provide cmdlets that allow you to perform various operations in SharePoint Online.

 Some common tasks you can perform using PowerShell in SharePoint Online include: